konsulting/porter/README.md

  - `porter php:list` - List the available PHP versions
  - `porter php:open {version?}` - Open the PHP cli for the project, run in project dir, or run a specific version

-`php.ini` files are stored in `storage/config` by container.
+`php.ini` files are stored in `storage/config` by PHP version.
 If you change one, you'll need to run `porter php:restart` for changes to be picked up.

+We currently ship with containers for PHP 5.6, 7.0, 7.1 and 7.2.

 ### Node (npm/yarn)
  - `porter node:open` - Open Node cli, run in project dir